 What is a product feed

 A product feed is simply a file that is used to transfer the data on products an online store sells to make a product catalog backup, to migrate from one eCommerce platform to another.
-But mainly, product feeds on Shopify are used to sell on price search engines, online marketplaces, price comparison engines, and so on.
+But mainly, Shopify product feeds are used to sell on price search engines, online marketplaces, price comparison engines, and so on.
 You probably already know a number of such shopping engines: Google Shopping, Amazon, eBay, Kelkoo, Fruugo, Bing, and Facebook.
 The product feed file can be viewed as a table that contains all the data on each product a store sells: ID, product category, title, description, URLs to product images, stock quantity, price, size, color, etc. Here is an example of a products feed with two products:

 <div>